 - Beginning in 2001, DII has conducted investigations of soil, groundwater, and soil gas.
 The investigations have centered largely on key features and chemicals associated with former operations, including gasoline, gasoline components, surrogates for gasoline used in the testing of the dispensing pumps (i.e., mineral spirits), diesel fuel, solvents, and metals.
 Impacted soils, impacted groundwater and over 25 tanks have been removed from the Facility.
 As described above, DII has implemented various interim corrective measures at the Facility.
 Dresser has completed demolition and removal of all buildings and structures at the Facility.

 - Gasoline, diesel fuel, solvents, mineral spirits, PCBs, and metals are associated with the Facility.
 Various historical releases occurred in connection with the use and handling of petroleum products (e.g., waste oil and mineral spirits) and other volatile organic compounds (“VOCs”).
-A chlorinated solvents (tetrachloroethylene and and trichloroethylene), metals (hexavalent chromium and lead), and petroleum constituents (benzene, toluene, ethylbenzene, trimethylbenzene, and naphthalene) have been detected in groundwater beneath the Facility.
+Chlorinated solvents (tetrachloroethylene and and trichloroethylene), metals (hexavalent chromium and lead), and petroleum constituents (benzene, toluene, ethylbenzene, trimethylbenzene, and naphthalene) have been detected in groundwater beneath the Facility.
 An area of LNAPL consisting of mineral spirits has been observed in on-site soils and certain monitoring wells in the northern portion of the Facility.
 PCBs which were detected and delineated in on-site soils have been removed.
-Asbestos was used to insulate subsurface pipes.
-The asbestos, which Dresser removed in accordance with applicable regulations as part of the demolition process, was covered with an external jacket.
-No releases of asbestos to the environment have been observed.
+Asbestos used to insulate subsurface pipes (covered with an external jacket) was removed in accordance to applicable regulations as part of the demolition process.

 EPA anticipates that it will require the implementation of institutional controls as part of its final remedy for the Facility.